jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

 ----

-`TypeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#TypeError>`_ is raised when an object_ is called in a way that is different from its definition.
-For example when a :ref:`function<functions>` is called in a way that does not match its :ref:`function<functions>` signature.
+`TypeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#TypeError>`_ is raised when an object_ is called in a way that it is not meant to be used.

 *********************************************************************************
 test_type_error_w_non_callables
 *********************************************************************************

+There are objects that cannot be called

 red: make it fail
 #################################################################################